In this post we cover these topics:

-Claiming a tax deduction for motor vehicle expenses
+Claiming a tax deduction for expenses related to a car

-Cars (for income tax purposes) are defined as motor vehicles (including four-wheel drives) designed to carry both:
+Cars (for income tax purposes) are described as automobiles, including four-wheel drives, that are meant to carry both passengers and cargo.

 - vehicles designed to carry either

-- one tonne or more (such as a utility truck or panel van)
+- at least one tonne (such as a utility truck or panel van)